ta0kira/locking-container/readme.txt

      multiple write locks, etc. When no thread needs multiple write locks, this functions the same as above.
 When a thread wants multiple write locks, it waits for a lock on the master lock, which is only granted after all other threads release all of their locks.
-This is reliable, and it's simple to implement, but it can be extremely inefficient.
-It is most appropriate when you have very few locking containers and it'll fairly rare for a thread to require multiple write locks.
+The advantage of this method is that you generally don't have to loop while waiting for multiple locks.
+The disadvantage is that every other thread must stop briefly while the multi- locking thread selects what it wants to lock, but everything can proceed again once those locks are selected.

   3) Use ordered locks, where each container has a numerical order that determines what containers can be locked after it.
 If a thread has a lock